Përparim Rama: Education

-Rama completed his undergraduate studies in architecture at London South Bank University from 1995 to 1998.
-From 2001 to 2003 he continued the second part of his studies at the Royal Institute of British Architects.
-Having completed his Bachelor studies, he pursued a Master DipArch degree at the University of East London.
+Rama completed his undergraduate studies in architecture (RIBA Part I) at London South Bank University from 1995 to 1998.
+He continued his education at the University of East London, where he obtained a Graduate Diploma in Architecture and Urbanism (RIBA Part II) between 2001 and 2003.
+During the same period, he also earned a Master’s degree with Distinction at the Centre for Evolutionary Computing in Architecture and Urbanism at the University of East London.
+From 2007 to 2009, he pursued doctoral studies at the SMARTlab Media Institute Master and Doctorate Programme, where he also served as a Supervisor for Master’s and Doctoral levels.

+Rama is an Associate Member of the Royal Institute of British Architects.

 Rama initially worked as a consultant at London Southampton Airport.
 He also worked as a mentor in the School of Architecture at the University of Nottingham and has supervised Doctorate Candidates in Generative Architecture and SMART building design in the MA and PHD program at the SmartLab Media Institute.

 Career and awards

 In 2012, at the Venice Biennale of Architecture, Rama represented Kosovo for the first time in history with the 'Filigree Maker' Pavilion, which was positively welcomed by the international media and especially by the Biennale President Paulo Barata, who described the project as "Architectural Democracy".
 Rama was a consultant to the National Research Fund of the State of Qatar on the country’s current and future urban and architectural projects.
 He is also the leader of the master plan project team for the development of a 10 hectares sustainable village in Dhërmi, on the southeast coast of Albania.

 Rama was a specialist advisor for the development of spatial planning tools and architecture in the municipalities of Newham Council and Tower Hamlets in London.
 He has led the drafting of the regulatory plan for Kosovo's capital, Prishtina.

 He is a periodic advisor/critic at the University of East London and a Periodic Critic at the Architectural Association of the United Kingdom.
 Rama and his company have won recognition for their innovative projects.
 In 2013, Rama and his team won the First Prize in the World Interiors News Annual Award 2013 for the interior design of the Hamam Jazz Bar in Prishtina.